Instant Pot Spaghetti and Meat Sauce

 This instant pot spaghetti has perfectly cooked spaghetti noodles simmered in a savory meat sauce.
 A simple family dinner that’s ready in less than 30 minutes with only a single pot to clean!

-So.
-This meat sauce.
-It’s to die for.
-And I really urge to to try this secret: add a dab or two of cream cheese to the pot once it’s all done.
+This meat sauce is TO die for.
+And I strongly urge to to try this secret: add a dab or two of cream cheese to the pot once it’s all done.
 It mixes right in and makes the sauce so thick and creamy.
 You’ll seriously want to have spaghetti every night.

 Rao’s marinara sauce is my sauce of choice for this, (nope, this is not a sponsored post).
 I’ll actually say that it’s a wee-bit pricey but the rest of this meal is so simple and economical that you can totally justify it.
 I buy it in bulk at the Christmas Tree Shop, it’s the lowest price there.
 Do you have one of those near you?